achify/order/README.md

 This service implements a simple but scalable order API using Domain Driven Design (DDD).
 Orders are stored in PostgreSQL and authenticated via JWT.

+OpenAPI specifications for all services are located in the `docs` directory.

 ## Requirements

 - Go 1.24+